 Click the big Convert button to start ripping to MP4.
 As far as I can see, MP4 H264 also works for iTunes, iPhone, iPad and Apple TV.
 But in case, you want a specific profile for your device, go to MP4 Video-Edit and pick up the specific profile.

 Add Cover Art for iTunes

-To be able to add DVD cover art the ripped MP4 file, we will need a totally free program called Subler and it is fully compatible with macOS Sierra.
+To be able to add DVD cover art the ripped MP4 file, we will need a totally free program called Subler and it is fully compatible with macOS Sierra and High Sierra.
 Double click to unzip to reveal the Subler app.
 Move Subler.app to Applications folder if you like or you can just leave it.